crawl/crawl/crawl-ref/INSTALL.md

 On Windows, the console behaves differently for TrueType and legacy (bitmap) fonts.
-The latter (mostly) work only on certain language editions of Windows, such as English, and even there, they work adequately only for Crawl's default settings.
+The latter (mostly) work only on certain language editions of Windows, such as English, and even there, they work adequately only for DCSS's default settings.
 For anything more, please select one of TrueType fonts.
 If, like one of our players, you are deeply attached to the looks of bitmap fonts, you can [download a corrected version of the Terminal